COHHIO/ryha/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `{ryha}` is to provide a web-based application for in-depth, user-friendly provision & consumption of Youth Homelessness data across the State of Ohio.
+The goal of **ryha** is to provide a web-based application for in-depth, user-friendly provision & consumption of Youth Homelessness data across the State of Ohio.